Trillium photo taken by iNaturalist user damanchen during the 2018 Wildflower Pilgrimage iNaturalist Expedition.

-Mid-February 2019 - Release of 2019 Program of Events (about 70% of the program stays the same from year to year, so if you are unfamiliar with the WFP, you might check the 2018 info, still available below).
+February - 2019 Program Coming Soon.
+(If you are unfamiliar with the WFP, you might check the 2018 info, still available below).

-March 1 opening at 10 am- Pilgrim Registration open and online merchandise sales will begin.
+March 1 at 10 am - Pilgrim Registration opens and online merchandise sales will begin.

 24-27 April 2019 - Spring Wildflower Pilgrimage